 We ensure sufficient resources are available for day-to-day cash flow needs while enabling us to meet internal and regulatory liquidity requirements, which are calibrated to be resilient even in the event of unexpected outflows that could be seen across a range of stress scenarios.
 Liquid assets are managed centrally by the Treasury Division.
-All liquidity is held centrally to meet cash outflows seen in any entity across our Group with the exception of a small portfolio of assets held in our Irish branch, Nationwide (UK) Ireland ("NUKI").
-These assets (£111 million sterling equivalent as at September 30, 2014 (April 4, 2014: £128 million)) are held at NUKI to ensure compliance with local liquidity regulations.
+All liquidity is held centrally to meet cash outflows seen in any entity across our Group with the exception of a portfolio of assets held in our Irish branch, Nationwide (UK) Ireland ("NUKI").